General public and groups

 Experienced naturalists lead guided tours for the general public, groups and school groups, and historical tours are offered at the Mackenzie King Estate.
-There are also several self-guided interpretive hikes.
-All tours are free, and available in English and French.
+All tours are available in English and French.

 - January to March: Animal Tracking on Snowshoes (snowshoes are provided)

 Upcoming tours offered by our naturalists or Friends of Gatineau Park are listed in the online calendar.
 For more information, contact the Friends of Gatineau Park at 819-827-3113

 The Friends of Gatineau Park provide a variety of guided tours to meet your needs.
 Learn more about ecosystems, natural features, unique wildlife and beautiful heritage sites as a group of colleagues, family members or friends.
 Plan your group tour by contacting the Gatineau Park Visitor Centre (fees apply).